UofT-DSI/deep_learning_topics/slides-resources/business_thinking_organization.md

 - **Health Risk Assessments**: Highlight genetic predispositions to diseases.
 - **Trait Reports**: Explore genetics' influence on physical and personal characteristics.
 - **Carrier Status Reports**: Identify genes for inheritable conditions.
+- Experiencing challenges from blending consumer tech, biotech, and healthcare within one company.
+- Considering separating the company's consumer and therapeutics divisions to address declining stock prices and the risk of Nasdaq delisting

 ---